All Episodes

 I don't think there was a turnaround.

-He suggested there might have been a visit here during Sumerian times, you know, once every 10,000 years.
+In his very early days in the 60s, he suggested there might have been a visit here during Sumerian times, you know, once every 10,000 years.

-He has always been pro-ET and anti-UFO.
+He's always been pro-ET and anti-UFO.

-As a matter of fact, there is a chapter in Top Secret Magic when I deal with some of
+As a matter of fact, there's a chapter in Top Secret Magic when I deal with some of the inconsistencies in his comments of the unscientific myth, if I can create a word, in his last book, Demon Haunted World, where he attacks UFOs, but never by referencing data.

-I would say he was trying to show that he was being rational and defending the radio
+I would say he was trying to show that he was being rational and defending the radio astronomy stuff.

-You know, SETI, S-E-T-I, I call it Silly Effort to Investigate.
+You know, SETI, S-E-T-I, I call it silly effort to investigate.

 The cult of SETI.